 Taking the right product management course from the right instructor will accelerate your journey into landing your first PM job.

-Myth 3: You need to have lots of domain knowledge to get hired as a product manager
+Myth 3: You need to have lots of domain knowledge to become a product manager

 I’ve had students come to me and ask: “I was working in oil and gas and now I want to work in consumer products.
 Will people still want to hire me as a product manager?”